Skip to main content

 AWS Identity Access Management (IAM) Overview.

 In the above diagram, the Group, Policy (permissions), and the Role already exist.
 You will be creating the User and Long-term security credential.
-From your AttackBox you will use the long-term credential to authenticate to the Security Token Service (STS) (opens in new tab) to assume the role.
-The STS Service will return to you the Temporary security credentials required to authenticate to as that role.
+From your AttackBox you will use the long-term credential to authenticate to the Security Token Service () (opens in new tab) to assume the role.
+The Service will return to you the Temporary security credentials required to authenticate to as that role.

 If you haven't already done so, click the orange Cloud Details button at the top-right of the page, generate the Cloud Environment, and use the Credentials provided to access your TryHackMe Cloud ( console).